 - use the

-- To work with external, non-HubSpot data, you can use an API client, such as Axios or other third-party clients, in your serverless function.
+- You can fetch data from external APIs using an API client, such as Axios or other third-party clients, in your serverless functions.
 To authenticate these requests, learn how to create and use secrets in serverless functions.
+To see an example of using a serverless function to fetch data from a third-party source, check out the mapbox-api code sample extension.

-- You can similarly fetch data via HubSpot's APIs, but instead of authenticating with a secret, you'll use the private app's access token.
+- You can fetch data from HubSPot's APIs using serverless functions, but instead of authenticating with a secret, you'll use the private app's access token.
 Learn more about authenticating HubSpot API calls with private app access tokens.

 To fetch data from the HubSpot account, such as displaying property data from the record you’re viewing, you’ll pass the fetchCrmObjectProperties